swalker-sada/anthos-practice/README.md

 With the setup complete, you can proceed with the following labs.

 #### [Lab 1: Multicloud Applications](/platform_admins/docs/multicluster-networking.md)

-> "I want to deploy my applications across multicple clusters in multiple cloud environments"
+> "I want to deploy my applications across multiple clusters in multiple cloud environments"

 #### [Lab 2: Multicloud Service Portability](/platform_admins/docs/app-migration.md)

 > "I want to move/migrate services between clusters in a multicloud environment."

 #### [Lab 3: Introduction to Distributed Services](/platform_admins/docs/distributed-service-intro.md)

 > "I want to run the same service in multiple cluster and in multiple cloud environments."

 #### [Lab 4: Cloud Monitoring Setup](/platform_admins/docs/cloud-mon-setup.md)

 > "I want to use Cloud Monitoring to monitor metrics from all services running in all clusters in multiple cloud environments"

 #### [Lab 5: Add a New Cluster](/platform_admins/docs/add-cluster.md)

 > "I want to add a new cluster to my multi-cloud environment"